ANSHAM1/AI_Research_Assistant_Agent/README.md

 # 🏗️ LangGraph Workflow

-The assistant uses a conditional workflow:
+The assistant uses a conditional LangGraph workflow:

-1. User sends a question
+1. User sends a question.
-2. Router LLM decides whether external knowledge is required
+2. Router LLM determines whether Retrieval-Augmented Generation (RAG) is required.
-3. If RAG is needed:
+3. If RAG is required:
-   - Retrieve relevant documents from ChromaDB
+   - Retrieve relevant documents from ChromaDB.
-   - Add retrieved context to the state
+   - Store the retrieved context in the graph state.
+4. The chatbot LLM generates a response.
+5. If the LLM requests a tool:
+   - Execute the appropriate tool.
+   - Return the tool result to the chatbot.
-4. Generate the final answer using the LLM
+   - Generate the final response.
-5. Return the response
+6. Return the answer to the user.

 Flow: